BooneAndrewsLab/singlecelltool/README.md

 # singlecelltool
-_Custom-made graphical user interface (GUI) application written in Python which allows users to view single cell images on a grid layout.
-Users can label and save a phenotype for each cell and then export the data._
+_Custom-made graphical user interface (GUI) application written in Python which allows users to view and label single cell images on a grid layout.
+Users can save a phenotype for each cell and then export the data._

 ### OS compatibility
-Linux, MacOS, Windows
+Linux, macOS

 ### Prerequisites